reiver/technical-director-interview-questions/README.md

 One of the software developers has a task.
 You feel that it is taking longer than you might expect.

 What are you thinking?

+### Question 4

+You are on a cross-function team with a number of people, including a number of software developers, and you are the **technical director** (**TD**).

+The team is located in different locations across the world.

+You just found out that _production_ system is down!

+After a bit of investigation, you find out that the only person who can deal with this is a software developer who is on the other side of the planet.

+For you it is 3pm, but for that software developer it is 3am.

+What do you do?